nbarudi/nbarudi/README.md

 - 🔭 I’m currently working on [A MagicSpells Fork for Dwarves vs Zombies](https://github.com/nbarudi/MagicSpells)
 - 🌱 I’m currently learning **Docker and Kubernetes**
 - ⚡ Fun fact: Minecraft is what first got me into Software!
+- 👨‍💻 All of my projects are available at [my website](https://bungo.ca)

 ## 🌐 Socials: